hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 Then the corresponding Mapping object may have the following `content`.
  Please note that we used all attributes from the original Schema except `dateOfExpiry`, `categoriesOfVehicles/dateOfExpiry` and `categoriesOfVehicles/restrictions`.
-Also we are going to have `licenseNumber` attribute twice but with different encodings.
+Also, the `licenseNumber` attribute is used twice, but with different encodings.
+It is important that no two `rank` values may be identical.
 ```
     '@id': "did:sov:5e9F8ZmxuvDqRiqqY29x6dx9oU4qwFTkPbDpWtwGbdUsrCD",
     '@context': "did:sov:2f9F8ZmxuvDqRiqqY29x6dx9oU4qwFTkPbDpWtwGbdUsrCD",